 The EV Hub is a platform that relies on cutting edge web technology to give you improved access to information on the EV market.
 We’re constantly improving the product and rely on you for feedback.
 The Help and Idea Center is the repository for all the questions, ideas, and feedback we’ve received.

 Below are some common issues you may run into and how to resolve them.
 The EV Hub is primarily this website, built on WordPress, an open source content management system that powers almost 30 percent of websites worldwide.
 The Hub is also an Office 365 Group, an offering from Microsoft to encourage multi-organizational collaboration.
-We use the Office 365 Group for cloud-based file sharing purposes (SharePoint) and for our workgroups (Teams).
+We use the Office 365 Group for cloud-based file sharing purposes (SharePoint) and for direct communication (Teams).